Negiz/ObsidianSettingsImporter/README.md

 - Use **"** -symbols to cover the *"path\to\anypath"* if there are white spaces in the path.
 Batch interprets whitespace as end of an argument.
 - Some flags might conflict with each other, script notify with an error.
 - hard links between projects need to be in same drive/partition in the computer.
 Script notify with an error.

+## What is Obsidian
+For context [Obsidian](https://obsidian.md) is a note taking tool that users can tailor for their note-taking-needs.
+It is designed to be portable.
+A simple copy of some projects files to a new folder and you are good to go.
+This has limitations like all design choices, this script tries to relieve some pains caused by this - explained in above.